mission-incomplete/README.md/README.md

 Name :Jaya Shankar Nalanagula

 ASU ID: 1222514046
+ Markup : * Branch Prediction attempts to guess whether a conditional jump will be taken or not.
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Branch Prediction attempts to guess whether a conditional jump will be taken or not.

+-OR-

+ Markup : - Bullet list
+              - Nested bullet
+                  - Sub-nested bullet etc
+          - Bullet list item 2
 **Branch Prediction**:

 *Branch Prediction attempts to guess whether a conditional jump will be taken or not.